Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_analysis.md

 * in either case, the worst case happens when the SCL rise time is fast

 ### t<sub>HD;DAT</sub> Data Hold Time
+The data hold time applies whether SDA changes from HIGH to LOW or vice versa.
+The first of these graphs shows SDA rising and the second shows SDA falling.

+We know that SCL will fall very fast for a Teensy in master mode as it controls SCL.
+A Teensy slave might see a very slow falling edge.
+These 2 graphs highlight this difference.

 ![t<sub>HD;DAT</sub> Data Hold Time - Master](images/data_hold_master_low_to_high.png)
 ![t<sub>HD;DAT</sub> Data Hold Time - Slave](images/data_hold_slave_high_to_low.png)